How to Revive a Wilting Orchid

 Roots System Shocked:Being repotted disturbs the established root system which can be a significant trauma and prevent the orchid roots from uptaking moisture temporarily causing the leaves and flowers to wilt.

-The reason for orchids wilting after repotting is because of transplant shock, planting the orchid in the wrong potting medium or overwatering.
+Most often I find that orchids wilting after repotting is because of transplant shock, planting the orchid in the wrong potting medium, or overwatering.
 Orchids are sensitive to environmental changes and require time to adjust to a new set of conditions, often wilting temporarily as a sign of stress.

 Regular potting soil retains too much moisture and does not have an areaeted structure, that allows oxygen to reach the roots as easily which can prevent effective root respiration (and causes wilting orchid leaves).

-Moss is also often used as a potting medium for orchids, however it can retain too much moisture for the orchids roots to tolerate, particularly when it decomposes, causing the roots to die back which results in orchid leaves wilting and turning yellow.
+Moss is also often used as a potting medium for orchids, however, I personally don’t like it as it can retain too much moisture for the orchid roots to tolerate, particularly when it decomposes, causing the roots to die back which results in orchid leaves wilting and turning yellow.

 Whilst the exact set up of a forest canopy is too difficult and impractical to replicate indoors, planting orchids in pine bark is the best way to mimic the orchids natural conditions as size of each pine bark piece is large enough to create enough space throughout the potting medium, so that air can freely circulate around the roots and water can drain efficiently to prevent root rot.